The 2016 Vermicomposting Conference

 What A Great Event

-The 2016 Vermicomposting Conference was a great success.
-The event was well-organized and well-run.
+The 2016 Vermicomposting Conference was a great success because the event was well-organized and well-run.

 Rhonda Sherman and all of the speakers were accessible throughout the entire Conference.

-Everyone was friendly and questions were readily welcomed.
+Also, everyone was very friendly and questions were readily welcomed.

-One personal takeaway from the Conference: Worm growers always stress the fact that worm castings can replace chemical fertilizers and that much waste is diverted from landfills.
+One personal takeaway from the Conference: Worm growers always stress the fact that worm castings can replace chemical fertilizers.
+Also, much waste is diverted from landfills which helps us all.

 This is certainly true and helps to sell our products.
 Our soils are also much the better for it.